davidiles/EGRET/README.md

 This would allow users to identify locations that are regionally important even when they contribute only a small proportion of the national population.

+### 4. Add columns for species classification

+Currently there is no indication of whether each species is a SAR or regional priority species

+This needs to be added

+### 5. Incorporate additional information to fill in range boundaries in areas that are not modeled

+This could involve additional range maps from other sources, and/or could be informed by raw data summaries.

 ---

 ## Intended Use